 About the Lunar Program

-The same thermal physics that unlock orbital compute invert on the lunar surface.
-Waste heat is not a liability at the lunar pole.
+At the lunar pole, the usual thermal logic inverts.
+Waste heat is not a liability there.
 It is the feedstock.

 The Inversion